-Education should instill social and adaptive skills in the learner for effective participation in community and national development.

-Education should prepare a learner with requisite competencies that support a modern and independent growing economy.
-This should translate into high standards of living for every individual.

-c) Technological and Industrial Needs

-Education should provide the learner with necessary competences for technological and industrial development in tandem with changing global trends.
+- a) Social Needs - Education should instill social and adaptive skills in the learner for effective participation in community and national development. - b) Economic Needs - Education should prepare a learner with requisite competencies that support a modern and independent growing economy.
+This should translate into high standards of living for every individual. - c) Technological and Industrial Needs Education should provide the learner with necessary competences for technological and industrial development in tandem with changing global trends.